-Shakespeare famously wrote, “A rose by any other name would smell as sweet,” but that’s not true when it comes to business.
-Your company name is an important part of your brand, and with 30.2 million small businesses in the U.S. — according to a 2018 report from the U.S. Small Business Administration — establishing a strong brand is vital in today’s commercial environment.
+Your company name is a critical part of your brand — and with 31.7 million small businesses in the U.S., according to a 2020 report from the Small Business Administration’s Office of Advocacy — establishing a strong brand and standing apart from the competition is crucial in today’s commercial environment.

 Providing a business letterhead with your contact information conveniently displayed helps make your company more accessible for customers.
 A unique design enables your recipients to identify your communications easily in a pile of mail.
 It also allows you to either stand out from your competitors — or at least to appear on equal terms with them.

 Elements of Business Letterhead Design